-How Diana became to be known as the People's Princess
+How Diana became known as the People's Princess

 Diana Spencer was beloved by the British public for her tireless charity work and has since been dubbed 'the People's Princess'... here's the story behind the name.